experimentarium/times/docs/part-3/03-switches.md

 * - SOLANS YES
   - Produce the solution reports that can be imported into the ANSWER.
 * - SOLVEDA YES / 1
   - Prepare the solution reporting values that are to be imported into the VEDA-BE.
-The standard setting is \$SET SOLVEDA YES, which works with all TIMES extensions.
+The standard setting is `$SET SOLVEDA YES`, which works with all TIMES extensions.
 Sometimes it may be useful to request that TIMES reports also the results from non-stochastic runs with an extra dummy SOW index '1', such that the results can be imported into a database that contains results from both deterministic and stochastic runs.
-The inclusion of the extra index can be activated by the setting \$SET SOLVEDA 1.
+The inclusion of the extra index can be activated by the setting `$SET SOLVEDA 1`.
 * - XTQA YES
-  - Turn on extended quality assurance checks \[this setting is automatically enabled whenever \$SET DEBUG YES is used\].
+  - Turn on extended quality assurance checks \[this setting is automatically enabled whenever `$SET DEBUG YES is used`\].
 ```

 :::{table} Solution Cost Reporting Attributes